 When you hit this driving iron in the sweet spot, the distance is stunning and the club holds true to its name as an ultimate driving iron.
 This is a less forgiving option than most other clubs we’ve reviewed, but it is still somewhat forgiving on a decent strike.
 We really do recommend this for low handicappers, so if you’re looking for a players option this driving iron is the best you can find.

-The Mizuno MP 20 line is one of the hottest iron sets this year, so it should be no surprise that their utility iron is a top contender in the category.
+The Mizuno MP 20 line is one of the hottest iron sets from 2020, so it should be no surprise that their utility iron is a top contender in the driving iron category.

 The MP20 HMB is a hollowed head, slightly fatter cavity back version of the MP20 forged irons offering excellent distance and forgiveness.
 It’s a true forged steel driving iron, with nickel chrome and copper layering on the face for some of the best feel of any driving iron this year.
 This utility iron can easily replace a hybrid or long iron in your bag for better performance.

 The Mizuno HMB has a low launch off the face which is great for hitting stingers and low running shots, but the style doesn’t suit everybody.
-This is a great distance iron with the right amount of forgiveness, making this a great fit for mid and high handicappers.
+This is a great distance iron with the right amount of forgiveness.
+If you want the best possible feel from your driving iron, the Mizuno MP 20 is a sure bet.

 Best Value: Tour Edge Exotics CBX Utility Iron